ahmaadfaauzn2/ESP32S2_ST7789V2_240x280/README.md

 ## Troubleshooting

 - If you encounter any issues, double-check the wiring connections between the Wemos S2 Mini and the LCD Module.
-- Ensure that you have selected the correct board and port in the Arduino IDE.
+- Ensure that you have selected the correct board and port in the PlatformIO IDE.
-- Check the serial monitor in the Arduino IDE for any error messages.
+- Check the serial monitor in the PlatformIO IDE for any error messages.

 ## Issue
 ## Pixel not fit and rendered to the screen